 - Rest – Avoid activities that cause pain, swelling or discomfort.

 - Ice – Use an ice pack or a slush bath immediately for 15 to 20 minutes and repeat every two to three hours while you’re awake.
 Note – Applying ice on your ankle can be very helpful, but you also need to be careful.
 The cold can damage nerves if the ice is left in place too long.
 Ice can be left on your ankle for up to 20 minutes at a time.
-When your skin feels numb, it’s time to remove the ice.
+When your skin

 - Compression – To stop swelling, compress the ankle with an elastic bandage, until the swelling stops.
 Don’t hinder circulation by wrapping it too tight.